Halberd Achieves Landmark Selective Elimination of Tau From an Antigen Mixture

 Tau has been shown to be important in the development of Alzheimer's Disease.

-Jackson Center, Pennsylvania--(Newsfile Corp. - February 1, 2022) - Halberd Corporation (OTC Pink: HALB) has demonstrated the ability to selectively reduce and control the level of one element in a heterogeneous mixture containing two elements without affecting the levels of the second element.
+JACKSON CENTER, PA / ACCESSWIRE / February 1, 2022 / Halberd Corporation HALB has demonstrated the ability to selectively reduce and control the level of one element in a heterogeneous mixture containing two elements without affecting the levels of the second element.
 This accomplishment employed Halberd's proprietary extracorporeal laser exposure process.
 The testing was accomplished in synthetic cerebral spinal fluid (CSF), which is accepted by researchers as a preferred substitute for human CSF.

 Dr. Mitchell S. Felder, Halberd's Chief Technology Officer and a board-certified attending neurologist stated, "I believe that this is a landmark achievement in the field of medicine!
 The ability to extracorporeally eliminate the specific pathophysiologic target antigens of a disease utilizing a laser, swings opens the door, for the first time ever, for doctors to treat different antigens differently, with precision.
 This methodology facilitates the ability to precisely gage the process to remove dangerous levels of disease antigens while assuring appropriate levels of useful elements in a healthy patient.
 The ability to eliminate some, but not all, of the target antigens and leave the patient with a finely tuned, and thus more perfect blend of appropriate levels of the target antigens enables more precise treatment of Alzheimer's Disease, cancer and infectious diseases, among others.
 Once perfected, this methodology could truly revolutionize medicine in the twenty-first century."